 Hellebores (commonly known as Winter Roses) are herbaceous perennial plants.
 They mostly originate in inland regions of central and southern Europe.

-The main concentration of Helleborus species is found in the Balkans.
-Hellebores are found in the wild as far West as Spain and Britain and as far east as Turkey and the Republic of Georgia.
+The main concentration of Helleborus species in the wild is found in the Balkans.
+Hellebores are found as far West as Spain and Britain and as far east as Turkey and the Republic of Georgia.
 Helleborus argutifolius and H. lividus are found on the Mediterranean islands of Corsica and Majorca respectively.

 But by far the most geographically isolated species is the rare Chinese species Helleborus thibetanus, cut off by 5,200km from its nearest Helleborean neighbour.
 Recent research suggests that Helleborus species may have once had a continuous distribution from Europe to east Asia.
 However major geological and climate changes cut off what is now H. thibetanus about 23 million years ago (1).